calderatta/ca-exon-capture/Exon_Capture_Pipeline.md

 # Exon-capture Assembly Pipeline

-##### Tornabene Lab of Systematics and Biodiversity
+Author:

-Author: Calder Atta
+   Calder Atta
    University of Washington
    School of Aquatic and Fisheries Science
    calderatta@gmail.com

-Based on reference: Yuan H, Atta C, Tornabene L, Li C. (2019) Assexon: Assembling Exon Using Gene Capture Data.
-Evolutionary Bioinformatics 15: 1–13. doi.org/10.1177/1176934319874792.

 Created: February 12, 2020

 Last modified: May 10, 2020

-***
-## Introduction
 This pipeline is meant to guide the user to process their raw exon-capture data.
 See installation guide if any programs are not installed or you run into errors not described below.
-This pipeline is based on the Assexon method described in the above reference.
+This pipeline is based on the Assexon method described in the reference below.

+Reference: Yuan H, Atta C, Tornabene L, Li C. (2019) Assexon: Assembling Exon Using Gene Capture Data.
+Evolutionary Bioinformatics 15: 1–13. doi.org/10.1177/1176934319874792.

 ## Overview
 I. Setup and Raw Data